shebnik/flutter_metrics/README.md

     ```

 ## Output
-The output is stored in a CSV file named `output.csv`.
+The output is stored in a CSV file named `results.csv`.
 The columns are:
 - URL of Repository
 - SLOC - [Source Lines of Code](https://dcm.dev/docs/metrics/function/source-lines-of-code/)
 - NOC - [Number of Classes](https://dcm.dev/docs/metrics/#class)